SuperScientificSoftwareLaboratory/PanguLU/README.md

 ```
 PanguLU/README      instructions on installation
-PanguLU/src         C and CUDA source code, to be compiled into libpangulu.so
+PanguLU/src         C and CUDA source code, to be compiled into libpangulu.a and libpangulu.so
 PanguLU/test        testing code
-PanguLU/icnlude     contains headers archieve libpangulu.so
+PanguLU/icnlude     contains headers archieve libpangulu.a and libpangulu.so
-PanguLU/lib         contains library archieve libpangulu.so
+PanguLU/lib         contains library archieve libpangulu.a and libpangulu.so
 PanguLU/Makefile    top-level Makefile that does installation and testing
 PanguLU/make.inc    compiler, compiler flags included in all Makefiles
 ```